Missing Stage in Child Passenger Safety — Pregnancy

 Generally speaking women wear their seat belt more regularly than men, but that drops off dramatically during pregnancy (Attico et al 1986).

-This is not good since unrestrained women are 2.8 times more likely to lose their baby in a car crash (Hyde et al 2003).
+This is not good since unrestrained women are 2.8 times more likely to lose their baby in a car crash (Hyde et al 2003), especially if they are ejected from the car.

 Reasons pregnant women often don’t wear seat belts include:

-When an estimated 3,000 otherwise healthy unborn babies are lost every year (about 8 a day) as a result of car crashes (based on ranges in Klinich et al 1999 and Pearlman 1997), there’s already an increased risk when driving while pregnant.
-(And that estimate only counts pregnancies lost that were more than 20 weeks gestation!)
+An estimated 3,000 otherwise healthy unborn babies are lost every year (about 8 a day) as a result of car crashes (based on ranges in Klinich et al 1999 and Pearlman 1997).
+And that estimate only counts pregnancies lost that were more than 20 weeks gestation!

 “The magnitude of the problem is likely far greater than the numbers show,” Weiss told a reporter for the Atlantic City Lab in 2013, “because many cases — especially those involving early pregnancy — are not recorded in a way that is accessible to researchers.”